opnfv/vswitchperf/docs/userguide/testusage.rst

 VSPerf currently supports multi-queue with the following limitations:

- 1. Execution of pvp/pvvp tests require testpmd as the loopback if multi-queue is enabled at the guest.

- 2. Requires QemuDpdkVhostUser as the vnf.

- 3. Requires switch to be set to OvsDpdkVhost.

- 4. Requires QEMU 2.5 or greater and any OVS version higher than 2.5.
-The default upstream package versions installed by VSPerf satisfy this requirement.
+ 1. Requires QEMU 2.5 or greater and any OVS version higher than 2.5.
+The default upstream package versions installed by VSPerf satisfies this requirement.

+ 2. Guest image must have ethtool utility installed if using l2fwd or linux bridge inside guest for loopback.

- 5. If using OVS versions 2.5.0 or less enable old style multi-queue as shown in the ''02_vswitch.conf'' file.
+ 3. If using OVS versions 2.5.0 or less enable old style multi-queue as shown in the ''02_vswitch.conf'' file.

   .. code-block:: console

      OVS_OLD_STYLE_MQ = True

-To enable multi-queue modify the ''02_vswitch.conf'' file to enable multi-queue on the switch.
+To enable multi-queue for dpdk modify the ''02_vswitch.conf'' file.

   .. code-block:: console

-     VSWITCH_MULTI_QUEUES = 2
+     VSWITCH_DPDK_MULTI_QUEUES = 2

 **NOTE:** you should consider using the switch affinity to set a pmd cpu mask that can optimize your performance.
 Consider the numa of the NIC in use if this